 "In the Democratic Republic of Congo (RDC), the absence of one of the spouses does not prevent the celebration of a customary or civil marriage.
 Religious marriages, however, always require the physical presence of both spouses.
 In the case of a customary or civil wedding, a family member, such as a brother, uncle or male cousin for the groom, or a sister, aunt or female cousin for the bride, may stand in for the missing spouse.
 The representative of Éveil de la femme said that some men have married by proxy while they were abroad."
-(Immigration and Refugee Board of Canada (8 April 2004) Democratic Republic of Congo: Whether a customary marriage can take place in the absence of one of the spouses (April 2004)) A document by the OECD states under the heading 'Discriminatory Family Code':

-"Under the Family Code, the legal minimum age for marriage is 15 years for women and 18 for men.
+(Immigration and Refugee Board of Canada (8 April 2004) Democratic Republic of Congo: Whether a customary marriage can take place in the absence of one of the spouses (April 2004)) A document by the OECD states under the heading 'Discriminatory Family Code': "Under the Family Code, the legal minimum age for marriage is 15 years for women and 18 for men.
 The 2007 Demographic and Health Survey (DHS) estimated that 24.6 % of girls in DR Congo between 15 and 19 years of age were married, divorced, separated or widowed."
-(OECD Social Institutions and Gender Index (2012) Democratic Republic of the Congo) 3.
+(OECD Social Institutions and Gender Index (2012) Democratic Republic of the Congo) A Response by the Immigration and Refugee Board of Canada states that the Embassy of Canada found the following fraud: "One out of every two death certificates received last year for verification was falsified, [that is,] not recorded in the appropriate register, and two out of every three marriage certificates received last year were falsified, given that there was no information in the register for the year indicated."
+(Immigration and Refugee Board of Canada (10 April 2014) Democratic Republic of the Congo: Prevalence and availability of fraudulent identity, administrative and legal documents (2011-February 2014), COD104763.FE) This Response also states the following:

+"After consulting the American and British embassies in Kinshasa, the representative of the Embassy of Canada also stated that 70 percent of marriage documents received by the Embassy of the United States and approximately 50 percent of civil status certificates obtained by the Embassy of the United Kingdom are falsified (ibid.)."
+(Ibid) 3.
 Divorce The Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) states under section Volume III: The family: "Article 355 deals with remarriage following the expiry of a 300-day period following the dissolution or annulment of the previous marriage.
 This waiting period is required for women only."
 (Convention on the Elimination of All Forms of Discrimination against Women (30 November 2004) UN Committee on the Elimination of Discrimination against Women: State Party Report, Democratic Republic of the Congo) The Refugee Council (UK) states: